conan-io/docs/howtos/run_conan_in_docker.rst

 -----------------------

 We provide a set of images with the most common compilers installed that can be used to generate Conan packages for different profiles.
+Their dockerfiles can be found in the `Conan Docker Tools <https://github.com/conan-io/conan-docker-tools>`_ repository.

 .. warning::

     The images listed below are intended for generating opensource library packages and we cannot guarantee any kind of stability.
-    We strongly recommend using your own generated images for production environments taking the dockerfiles as a reference.
+    We strongly recommend using your own generated images for production environments taking these dockerfiles as a reference.

 **GCC** images